rockettheme/docs/Docs/wordpress/plugins/rokmicronews/INDEX.md

 * WordPress 3.x - Ensure you have the latest version.
 * Compatible Browsers: Firefox, Chrome, Safari, IE8+, Opera.

->> NOTE: Internet Explorer 7 and before are not supported
+>> NOTE: Internet Explorer 7 and before are not supported.

->> Also, if you experience the Fatal error: `Call to undefined function curl_init()`, you will need to have CURL enabled on your server.
-You can ask your hosting provider to activate this.

 How to install
 --------------